HOW A HALLBERG-RASSY HULL IS BUILT

 A metal frame is used when the bulkheads are laminated to the hull.

-All bulkheads are laminated from both sides, which gives additional strength.
+All structural bulkheads are laminated from both sides, forward and aft, to the hull, deck and superstructure, which gives additional strength.

 Deck and hull are laminated together.
 This is made from the inside.
-This gives a superior torsial stiffness and cannot leak.
-The coaming between hull and deck is covered by a beautiful teak toetrail.
-On boats 40 ft and larger, the fittings for the stanchions will be fitted into the toe rail coaming.
-The bulkheads are laminated to the deck from both sides.
+This is a Hallberg-Rassy typical feature, introduced already 1968.
+The method gives a superior torsial stiffness and cannot leak.
+The coaming between hull and deck is covered by a beautiful teak cap rail.
+On boats 37 ft and larger, the fittings for the stanchions will be installed onto the toe rail coaming.
+The structural bulkheads are laminated to the deck and superstructure from both sides.
 The inside of the hull is painted twice with topcoat.

-The hull is now ready for transport to the yard in Ellös.
-All hulls are trucked to the yard.
+Another hull is now ready for transport to the main yard in Ellös on island Orust.
+All hulls are trucked to the main yard.
 All equipment like tanks, engine and joinery will come down through the companion hatch.
 Everything that goes down in the boat can go out without having to take the boat apart.

 To see more images, please go here